surzoprovakar/surzoprovakar.github.io/_pages/research.md

   <ul>
     <li>Enabled GPGPU (General Purpose Graphics Processing Units) Frameworks for HSA (Heterogeneous System Architecture) enabled APUs without Discrete GPU support.</li>
     <li>Devised a toolkit for AMD HSA, accelerated processing units to leverage GPGPU libraries of high-level languages, such as APARAPI (A PARallel API) and TornadoVM.</li>
-    <li>Translated the generate OpenCL files to HSA specific IR (Intermediate Representation) called HSAIL, which we then compiled into runnable BRIG format.</li>
+    <li>Translated the generated OpenCL files to HSA-specific IR (Intermediate Representation) called HSAIL, which we then compiled into runnable BRIG format.</li>
   </ul>
 </div>